jimfinnis/angort/README.md

     cmake ..
     make

 This will build the executable in build/cli/angort.
 You can install by copying this into a binary directory, or just run it from there.
-You will need to install the GNU readline dev files, but that's the only dependency.
+You will need to install the libedit dev files, but that's the only dependency.
+(Why not GNU readline?
+The GPL, that's why.)

 ##Immediate mode